drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Take path on upper and to the left side to jump back to entrance.
   * Talk to Leena
   * Head to Cape Howl.
+  * **Option for Full Play through, and probably useful in a marathon**
       * Fight 2 beach bum fights to pick up 2 humours (fight both fights regardless of if you already have humours) to get [stat boosts][20].
         These boosts are duplicated in the next fight, so now is a good time to reset if bad stats.
   * [**Karsh/Solt/Peppor (120/9 54/9 63/9)**][6]
     * Defend until all text is finished since damage before text is nullified.
       Text moves when Solt hits Serge.